kevinlawler/NSDate-TimeAgo/README.md

 - lv (Latvian)
 - tr (Turkish)

 If you know a language not listed here, please consider submitting a translation.
+[Localization codes by country/language/locale](http://stackoverflow.com/questions/3040677/locale-codes-for-iphone-lproj-folders).

 ## Use